krayzpipes/ssmwormhole/README.md

-# ssmwormhole
+# ssm-wormhole
-Use AWS SSM to tunnel your traffic to the internet.
+Use AWS SSM to tunnel traffic to the internet.

+# Quick Start

+## Prerequisites
+- Install AWS CDK
+- Install Python v3.9
+-